ssapienza/ssapienza/writing-presentations.md

 ---

+"[On Forks and Completion: Reflections on a Five-year Digital Humanities Project](https://mith.umd.edu/news/unlocking-the-airwaves-launch)," Blog post on the MITH website, July 2021.

 "[Healing the Gap: Digital Humanities Methods for the Virtual Reunification of Split Media and Paper Collections](http://www.digitalhumanities.org/dhq/vol/15/1/000509/000509.html)," Peer-reviewed journal article in _Digital Humanities Quarterly_ Volume 15.1, Spring 2021.

 "[The Lakeland Digital Archive: Technology for a Community-Engaged Approach to Sharing History and Heritage](/images/latrobe-symposium.jpg)," Panel presentation at the Latrobe Chapter of the Society of Architectural Historians' symposium, 'Race, Ethnicity, and Architecture in the Nation’s Capital,' February 2021.